top of page

 • What does it cost to ship a puppy to me?

-Shipping costs vary by the size (height), weight, age (vaccinations required), crate required (size), and airline used.
-It also makes a difference if you are shipping by Ground Transportation, Air Cargo, Air Nanny, or if you're coming to bring your puppy home in-cabin (on the flight with you).
+Shipping costs vary by Ground Transportation, Air Nanny, or if you're coming to bring your puppy home in-cabin (on the flight with you).
 The time of year, availability of flights, etc. are also variables that impact price and access to services.
 While flight and fuel prices are constantly changing, it's still best to book 30 days in advance for the best deals (on any transport where you need a human ticket).
 Ground Transporters will sometimes lower pricing after booking after they get additional pets going the same way.
-Air Cargo can only be booked 10 days to 72 hours in advance.
-Unless you are able to use a Ground Transporter (fairly close-by us) or drive here (or to the Safe House) yourself, the cost of an airline ticket for one adult to Pittsburgh International Airport, us meet you there with the pup ready to fly, and you purchasing a pet "seat" back to your home destination is the SAFEST, EASIEST, and nearly exactly the same cost as other options.
+Unless you are able to use a Ground Transporter (fairly close-by us) or drive here (or to the Safe House) yourself, you'll need an airline ticket for one adult to Pittsburgh International Airport.
+We will meet you there with the pup ready to fly, and you purchasing a pet "seat" back to your home destination is the SAFEST, EASIEST, and nearly exactly the same cost as other options.
 In-Cabin flights are very low-stress and a great bonding experience for Bouvie pups and their new owners.
 For airlines, we prefer American Airlines for both Air Cargo and In-Cabin transports.
 They seem to be the easiest to work with and very reasonably priced.
-Their Air Cargo weight limits for pricing are: above 25# and below 25# (including the kennel and travel food); it's very a very simple price structure.
-In-Cabin they are also easy to work with and pet-friendly to our customers.
 Typically, Ground Transportation starts at $500 - except to the HOB Safe House.
 Safe House trips are often split transportation costs among those buyers whose pups are going there for pick up.
 Costs range from $150-$200 to the Safe House.
 You do not need to buy a kennel for Ground Transports.
 Transporters provide kennels and the Safe House has temporary crates for overnight.
-Air Cargo, Air Nanny, In-Cabin and professional Ground Transports require: - a USDA health certificate and approved veterinary exam, - depending on the pup's age, additional vaccinations may be required.
-Air Cargo, Air Nanny, In-Cabin ALSO require: - food/water bowls (we send along collapsible), - food/water for a day, - airline approved kennel or sherpa bag (In-Cabin, Air Nannies often have their own bags).
+Air Nanny, In-Cabin and professional Ground Transports require: - a USDA health certificate and approved veterinary exam, - depending on the pup's age, additional vaccinations may be required.
+Air Nanny, In-Cabin ALSO require: - food/water bowls (we send along collapsible), - food/water for a day, - airline approved kennel or sherpa bag (In-Cabin, Air Nannies often have their own bags).
 In-Cabin and Air Nanny ALSO require: - pet fee to travel with you as baggage (about $125) Obviously, there is no one price fits all structure.
 We will assist you with recommendations and making calls to arrange transportation options if you need help.
 We'll arrange the necessary vet visits to get your required paperwork.
 Then, depending on which travel means you choose, and where exactly you are located, you should have a couple of decent options for ways to travel.

 • Is it difficult to fly a puppy to me?

-Sometimes yes.
-Sometimes no. Only certain flights and aircraft are permitted to fly animals via Air Cargo.
-Air Nannies require the cost of an airline ticket plus their time and service fee.
-Our customers often save money buy flying to the largest airport near us and having us meet you there with your new furbaby.
+Air Nannies usually require the cost of an airline ticket plus their time and service fee.
+Our customers often save money by flying to the largest airport near us and having us meet you there with your new furbaby.
 Then, for a small fee, you can board your return flight with your pup.
-AIR CARGO: VARIABLES IMPACT THE BOTTOM LINE Weather conditions, ground/air temperatures, flight availability (booking a spot for your crate size/weight), and your timing preferences impact the travel costs, destination airport, flight availability.
-Likewise, the heavier and bigger a puppy is, the bigger the Air Cargo crate.
-This impacts costs and airline options.
-Sometimes, even if you can fly from one city to another inside the aircraft, a puppy cannot fly to the city via Air Cargo.
-In these cases, if the puppy needs to fly to you, an Air Nanny or (more cost-effectively) you will need to book an In-Cabin ticket to carry your puppy home.
 Any way you choose to travel with your pup, we can help you work through the options and research costs as they pertain to your exact travel requirements.

 • What is an Air Nanny?